fossasia/open-event-server/README.md

 If you would like to contribute to the translation of Open Event, you need to [register on this server](https://hosted.weblate.org/accounts/register/).

 Once you have activated your account just proceed to the [translation section](https://hosted.weblate.org/projects/open-event/).

-## Pre-commits guide

-**Introduction**

-Git hook scripts are useful for identifying simple issues before submission to code review.
-We run our hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
-By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

-### For installation and configuration, [Click Here](https://pre-commit.com/)

 ## Contributions, Bug Reports, Feature Requests